Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are zero parameters, so the description does not need to add parameter information.
-The baseline of 4 applies as no additional explanation is required.
+There are no parameters, and the schema coverage is 100%.
+The description does not need to add parameter information, so a baseline of 4 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.